PetarKrasimirovPavlov/QA_automation/selenium_version_2/README.md

    ✅ To run all tests with a custom HTML report (timestamped).

-   This will execute all tests in the `selenium_version_2/` folder and generate a self-contained HTML report with a timestamp inside `selenium_version_2/reports/`.
+   This will execute all tests in the `selenium_version_2/` folder with all fixtures and generate a self-contained HTML report with a timestamp inside `selenium_version_2/reports/`.
 No overwriting - reports history.
+When you run run_tests.py, you'll be prompted to enter the base URL (environment) to test on.
+   This gives you flexibility to test against different environments (e.g. staging, production, local).

    ```bash
    python run_tests.py